 Gluten free Orange Chicken

 It is fairly easy to convert many Chinese take-out recipes to be gluten free.
-You just have to sub the regular soy sauce for a gluten-free tamari soy sauce.

 (BTW, if you are looking for a Gluten-Free General Tso recipe, Jessica from Bless Her Heart Y'all has a baked recipe that looks delicious.)

-I’ve seen some gluten-free orange chicken recipes that are prepared low-carb style, just made without any breading.
+I’ve seen some gluten free orange chicken recipes that are prepared low carb style, just made without any breading.

 That is a simple solution, but I really like the extra chew and crispness that you get with breaded gluten free orange chicken.